pbastowski/angular-meteor-babel/README.md

 If you are not using anguar-meteor then look at grigio:babel instead.
 This package is only to be used with angular-meteor.

 ## Why pbastowski:angular-babel?
 This package is a direct copy of the grigio:babel package with the only change being the addition of ng-annotate, which runs immediately after babel finishes transpiling each of your .es6 files.
-Please give your files the .es6 extension, not .ng.js, as .ng.js files are already catered for by the angular-meteor package itself.
+Please give your files the .es6 extension, not .ng.js, as .ng.js files are already annotated by the angular-meteor package itself.

 The reason I created this package is because Meteor currently only allows us to associate one plugin per file extension.
 Thus, either Babel or ng-annotate can pre-process your .es6 files, but not both.
 So, if using the grigio:babel package, you can have your ES6 files converted to ES5 files with an .es6.js extension.
 But, they would not be annotated with ng-annotate, which kinda sucks.